Weightlifting shoes have been around for decades - men’s weightlifting shoes that is.

 3. Best for CrossFit: Reebok CrossFit Lifter 2.0

-The challenge for CrossFit shoes is to provide women with the mobility they need for running while at the same time accounting for the heel drop necessary to perform weightlifting exercises like squats.
+The challenge for CrossFit shoes is to provide women with the mobility they need for training and running while at the same time accounting for the heel drop necessary to perform weightlifting exercises like squats.

 Getting the balance right isn’t easy and not all CrossFit shoes accomplish it.

 The Women’s CrossFit Lifter 2.0 however, does an impressive job.

 The 3/4 inch drop in the heel is apparent in the way it enables power lifts but somehow melds into the background during running, walking lunges and everything else.

-The wide metatarsal strap keeps your foot solidly in place without being overly restrictive, and the shoes look, quite frankly, beautiful.
+The wide metatarsal strap is designed to keep your feet and solidly in place on your shoe without being overly restrictive, and a pair of these shoes looks, quite frankly, beautiful.

-If CrossFit is your thing, then the Reebok Women's CrossFit Lifter 2.0 is one of the best footwear choices on the market.
+If CrossFit is your thing, then the Reebok Women's CrossFit Lifter 2.0 is one of the best training footwear choices on the market.

 4. Best Lightweight Shoes: Inov-8 Fastlift 335

 Inov-8 prides itself on basing their footwear designs solidly in the science of physiology.

-Their shoes are designed to conform to human beings and not the other way around.
+Their shoes are designed to conform to human beings and not the other way around as they got their idea from some of the best trainers around.

 Although they made their name on the track, once they delved into the women’s weightlifting shoes arena, they didn't waste any time establishing their bona-fides and their Women's Fastlift 335 is a perfect example.

-The upper on the 335 is fashioned from ripstop nylon with welded seams.
+The upper on the 335 shoes is fashioned from ripstop nylon with welded seams.

 This makes the shoe both very light and very, very tough.
-There's plenty of lateral stability provided by the metatarsal strap, and the Power-Truss heel allows you to really dig in on those extreme lifts.
+There's plenty of lateral stability provided by the metatarsal strap, and the Power-Truss heel allows you to really dig in on those extreme lifting activities.

-The 1 1/4 inch drop means it's not going to adapt well to some CrossFit workouts, but it will power your lifts like nobody's business.
-There's also a slightly wider toe box to accommodate spreading that occurs when heavier weights are involved.
+The 1 1/4 inch drop means it's not going to adapt well to some CrossFit workouts, but it will power your lifting like nobody's business.
+There's also a slightly wider toe box to accommodate spreading for your feet that occurs when heavier weights are involved.